CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ### Report Analysis for Severity

-*Figure 25 - Windows Attack Log Severity Report.*
+*Figure 25 - Windows Attack Log: Severity Report.*
 ![win att log - severity report](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/2d259c1a-c184-4f53-b6c4-7222674be414)

 By comparing the data, from Figures 5 and 25, we addressed the following inquiry raised by VSI: